conan-io/conan-io.github.io/_posts/2019-09-27-package-id-modes.markdown

  * **Requirements**.
-Depending on the package ID mode configured for the Conan client or the one declared for a specific requirement, different components of the full Conan package reference of all its dependencies could affect the package ID of the consumer.
+Depending on the package ID mode configured for the Conan client or the one declared for a specific requirement, different components of the full Conan package reference of the dependencies could affect the package ID of the consumer.
 It's highly configurable, from a mode taking into account only the name of the dependencies to other modes including any change in the sources or even the build environment.

-   Very important to note that transitive requirements (dependencies of my dependencies) are also included, not only the direct dependencies (except for the ``semver_direct_mode``).
+   Very important to note that transitive requirements (dependencies of my dependencies) are only encoded into my package ID through the package reference (Conan reference, package ID and revisions) of my requirements.

 *Note.-* Only the dependencies declared using the ``requires`` attribute or inside the ``requirements()`` method will be considered, **``build_requires`` don't affect the package ID**.